os-fpga/1st-CLaaS/README.md

   - Support an emulation flow on local machine using Verilator with no OpenCL, where a Verilator (C++) shell drives the user kernel directly.
   - Automate waiting for AFI creation to complete and deleting the tarball (and update GettingStarted.md).
+  - It's hard to convince a browser to hard-reload a URL that redirects, so the testbench redirect is hard to clear when a different app is started.
   - The latest SDx version is 2018.3.
 Instructions need to be updated since 2018.2.
 (It's 2019.
 Why are updates happening a year late?)
 Here are some issues observed w/ 2018.3:

   ```